Spagettileg/virtual-cookboox/README.md

 *Observation*: The recipe image was too large and disproportionate to remainder of recipe detail data, specific to desktop & larger devices.
 Media query created for desktop and larger devices to set height to auto and image max-width to 18.75rem.
 2. Should the recipe content be fine with User, then User can follow next steps, as follows:
     - Click back page control to revisit summary recipe selection page
-    - Click on the navbar brand logo 'Virtual Cookbook' to return to home page
+    - Click on the navbar brand logo 'Virtual Cookboox' to return to home page
     - Leave the application by using normal browser control
 3. Logged in users have options to [Edit](#edit-recipes) & [Delete](#delete-recipes) tested in their respective categories

 ##### Navigation Testing
 ###### •	Navbar tests
 - CRUD Operations tested = **READ**
-1. Hover on 'Virtual Cookbook' navbar brand for pea green (#61892F) text to flip from 'Virtual' to 'Cookbook'.
+1. Hover on 'Virtual Cookboox' navbar brand for pea green (#61892F) text to flip from 'Virtual' to 'Cookboox'.
 There is a 2 second cycle time to complete this process
-2. Click on ‘Virtual Cookbook’ navbar brand from anywhere within the website
+2. Click on ‘Virtual Cookboox’ navbar brand from anywhere within the website
 3. User will be routed back to home page
 4. Recipe Count & Favourite Count pulls through both all and favourite recipes held in mongodb atlas cloud server.
 Backend code (python3) then ensures this data is injected into the flask application

 *Observation*: The presence of both recipe and favourite counters in the navbar occupies considerable screen space.
 Therefore, a decision was made to hide these counters in mobile device view via a media query
-5. Hover on 'My Recipes' button for colour to change from pea green #61892F to lime green #86C232 (Logged in users only)
+5. Hover on 'My Recipes' button for colour to change from pea green `#61892F` to lime green `#86C232` (Logged in users only)
 6. Click on 'My Recipes' button to take user to profile.html page (Logged in users only)

 *Observation*: My recipe button were positioned to extreme right of the navbar, in mobile device view.
 Media query was written to add -1rem padding & margin, font-size 0.8rem and height 1.4rem to fix
-7. Hover on 'Add Recipe' button for colour to change from pea green #61892F to lime green #86C232 (Logged in users only)
+7. Hover on 'Add Recipe' button for colour to change from pea green `#61892F` to lime green #86C232 (Logged in users only)
 8. Click on 'Add Recipe' button to take user to [Add Recipe](#add-recipes) data entry template (Logged in users only)

 *Observation*: Add recipe button were positioned to extreme right of the navbar, in mobile device view.
 Media query was written to add -1rem padding & margin, font-size 0.8rem and height 1.4rem to fix